 Contemporary Twists

-Ingredients like tofu, avocado, and different vegetables create delicious and nutritious rolls.
-These contemporary twists show how adaptable kimbap can be to modern tastes.
+Ingredients like tofu, avocado, and different vegetables are becoming popular to create delicious and more nutritious rolls.

 Regional Specialties